j4w8n/sveltekit-supabase-ssr/README.md

 - Email sign-up.
 - Email/password login.
-- Client-side and server-side GitHub login.
+- Server-side GitHub login.
 Can easily be changed to other oauth providers.
 - Requires a session to access all pages under the `authenticated` layout group.

 ## Install